denimandsteel/vdw/events/_posts/2014-09-20-playhouse.md

 dayOfWeek: Sat
 dayOfMonth: Sept 20
 title: "PLAYHOUSE"
 description: "A contemporary design inspired workshop for kids + parents to design, build and customize a space all in one sitting.
-Join us for a 2 hour workshop that draws directly from MAAStudio's design and Collage Collage lesson plans to make a dream space that only you + your child could imagine.
-Participants will be lead through a workshop that allows families to work together on a building a space.
-A treehouse?
-A school?
-A living room in space?
-Choose from unique materials and get building in surroundings made to inspire.
-With special guest Denise Liu from Edison&Sprinkles and a special landscape installation by Kermodi Design in the courtyard!"
+Join us in a workshop that draws directly from MAAStudio's design and Collage Collage lesson plans to make a dream space that only you + your child could imagine."
 startTime: 1:00 PM
 endTime: 3:00 PM
 type: Workshop